 Minimize the Potential Errors

-Once you have your hashtag in front of you, think about whether there’s room for improvements.
+Once you have your hashtag in front of you, think about whether there’s room for improvement.
 You should watch out for letter order or words that are easily misspelled.

 Let’s say that your hashtag is #AnnaAndJohn.
 In this case, you should consider switching the name’s order in #JohnAndAnna.
 The double “a” situation can easily go wrong.

 Try to stay away from such confusing letter strings.
-Navigate the hashtag towards a clean look.
+Navigate the hashtag toward a clean look.